IMAGE OF 1936 TYPE ONLY

 It is commonly believed all 1955 dollars with that obverse die crack will be of the Arnprior variety, but that is incorrect.
 I have seen a number 3 water line 1955 dollars with the die crack weak but visible both in Proof-like sets, and circulation strikes.
 Proof-like Arnprior dollars exist but only without the die break.

-1955 DOLLAR As per the details above, the 1955 dollar comes in three recognized varieties.
+1955 DOLLAR As per the details above, the 1955 dollar comes in several recognized varieties and a few not or only recently recognized.
 Regular water line, 1 1/2 water line (Arnprior) without die break and 1 1/2 water line Arnprior with die break.
-A fourth variety not listed in the standard references has short waterlines with traces of a third waterline visible.
+1955 Arnprior dollars in Proof-like never have the die break.
+A variety not listed in the standard references has short waterlines with traces of a third waterline visible.
 It is peculiar short waterline dollars are listed for 1950 through 1954, but they are not for 1955.
-1955 Arnprior dollars in Proof-like never have the die break.
+Another variety only recently added to the CCN trend sheet is called the FU MANCHU, where the voyageur has what looks like a small pointed beard but is actually a die clash.

 |